hackbg/fadroma/lib/ensemble/README.md

 **How to write multi-contract CosmWasm integration tests in Rust using `fadroma-ensemble`**

 ## Introduction

 Fadroma Ensemble provides a way to test multi-contract interactions without having to deploy contracts on-chain.

-## Getting started
-To start testing with ensemble `ContractHarness` has to be implemented for each contract and registered by the `ContractEnsemble`.
 This approach allows a lot of flexibility for testing contracts.
 Mock implementations can be created, contract methods can be overridden, `Bank` interactions are also possible.

+## Getting started

+To start testing with ensemble, `ContractHarness` has to be implemented for each contract and registered by the `ContractEnsemble`.

 ### ContractHarness

 `ContractHarness` defines entrypoints to any contract: `init`, `handle`, `query`.
 In order to implement contract we can use `DefaultImpl` from existing contract code, or override contract methods.

-You can also use the `impl_contract_harness!` macro.
+You can also use the `contract_harness!` macro.

 ```rust
 // Here we create a ContractHarness implementation for an Oracle contract
 use path::to::contracts::oracle;